 You’ve probably heard this one a thousand times before, but that’s because it works - always drink plenty of water.
-It may sound like a lot of effort, but you will be amazed at how quickly it can impact your skin.
-Try filling up a large bottle of water every day, and make sure you have consumed all of the water in the bottle by the end of the day.
-Just give it a week, and I promise that you will notice a vast improvement in your skin.
+It may sound like a lot of effort, but you will be amazed at how quickly it can impact your complexion.
+Try filling up a large bottle of water daily, and ensure you consume all of it by the end of the day.
+Just give it a week, and I promise you will notice a vast improvement in your skin.
 It’s an inexpensive and quick way to get a smoother complexion.

-Take Care of your Skin
+Take Care of your Complexion

 Facials help to alter the dynamics of your skin.
-Think about all of the pollution and congestion inside your skin; all of that trapped dirt, causing your pores to become clogged.
-Facials can help to remove impurities and penetrate the skin to nourish it from within.
+Think about all of the pollution and congestion inside your skin.
+All of that trapped dirt, causing your pores to become clogged.
+Facials can help to remove impurities and penetrate your complexion to nourish it.
 The best thing about facials is that they can be tailored to suit your skin type so that you can gain the best results.
-An effective radiance restoring facial is a Rose Facial.
-Rose is superb for the skin; it is commonly used in toners.
-After all, it can help reduce redness or moisturizers because it can help retain moisture.
+For example, an effective radiance restoring facial is a Rose Facial.
+Commonly found in toners, rose is superb for the skin.
+After all, it can help reduce redness and retain moisture.
 This facial uses rose essential oils to rejuvenate and deeply nourish the skin.

-Ever heard the saying ‘you are what you eat?’ - Well, I stand by this.
+Ever heard the saying "You are what you eat?" - Well, I stand by this.
 Try and reduce your sugar intake and instead opt for fruit whenever you feel your sweet tooth tormenting your self-control.
-The natural sugars from fruit will help quench your cravings, and because they contain lots of antioxidants, they can contribute to regenerating and protecting the skin.
+The natural sugars from fruit will help quench your cravings.
+In addition, because they contain various antioxidants, they contribute to regenerating and protecting your complexion.
 One of the key ingredients for radiant skin is Vitamin C, which can be found in fruit, such as blueberries, strawberries, and oranges.
 This helps you build a healthy immune system and give you the best-looking skin!
-Vegetables, such as spinach and kale, are also packed with antioxidants that encourage skin cell development.
-They contain trace minerals that are lost as we age.
+Vegetables, like spinach and kale, also contain antioxidants that encourage skin cell development.
+In addition, they contain trace minerals that are lost as we age.
 These may not sound like the most appealing options, but you will honestly feel healthier, and your skin will begin to glow!

 Use SPF (Sun Protection Factor) every day.
-You may think that you only need to be applying sunscreen in the summer, but remember that although it may not be warm, the sun does come out in winter too.
-The UV (ultraviolet) light from the sun can cause damage to your skin.
-Using a moisturizer containing SPF can reduce your chances of contracting skin cancer, and it allows your skin to regenerate.
+You may think that you only need to apply sunscreen in the summer, but remember that although it may not be warm, the sun also comes out in winter.
+The UV (ultraviolet) light from the sun can cause damage to your complexion.
+Using a moisturizer containing SPF can reduce your chances of contracting skin cancer, allowing your skin to regenerate.
 Too much sun exposure can cause dark spots and irritate the skin.
-Apply sunscreen every day, and you’ll soon notice the sudden glow in your skin.
+Apply sunscreen daily, and you’ll soon notice the sudden glow in your skin.

 Yes, the ‘E’ word.
-Exercise helps to increase the blood flow, which results in your skin cells being nourished.
+Exercise helps to increase blood flow, which results in nourishing your skin cells.
 It can also contribute to reducing stress, which again can benefit the skin.
-Exercise is great for relaxing, and although it may just seem like a complete chore, it’s good for your well-being and skin.
-Think of that post-workout glow; your skin will look like that all of the time!
-It will not only make you look younger, healthier, and happier, but exercise can help to improve your blood circulation.
-Oxygen is brought to the surface.
+Exercise is great for relaxing, and although it may seem like a complete chore, it’s good for your well-being and complexion.
+Think of that post-workout glow; your skin will always look like that!
+It will make you look younger, healthier, and happier, and help improve your blood circulation.
+While exercising, oxygen is brought to the surface.
 This is perfect for people with dull, sallow skin.
 While these things may seem obvious, you’ll be surprised by many individuals that neglect them.

 - Avoid products containing too many chemicals.When trying out new products, always perform a skin test before you use them on your face.
 You can do this by applying some of the product to the inside of your wrist.
-Wait until the next day, and if you don’t have any skin reaction, it is safe to use on your face.
+Wait until the next day; if you don’t have any reaction, it is safe to use on your complexion.